Skip to main content

 • Practical, easy-to-implement techniques you can begin using from the first day.

-• Access to content, activities, and downloadable exercises in four (4) weekly online lessons.
-Weekly topics covered include:
+• Access to content, activities, and downloadable exercises in five(5) weekly online lessons.

 Week 1: Participants will learn about the nature of poetry.
 What is a poem?
 What differentiates a poem from prose?
 Is poetry even relevant today?
 Why is poetry necessary?
+What is the role of the poet in society?
 We will discuss the elements of poetry and the usefulness of peer editing and of establishing a respectful (online) writing community.
 We will also discuss the format of this class and what we can all do to ensure its success and usefulness to everyone.

 Scholarships